kirakiray/noneos-core/docs/en/documentation/install.md

     <script type="module">
       // Wait for installation to complete
       $("nos-version").on("installed", () => {
-        console.log("NoneOS Core installation completed, ready to use");
+        console.log("NoneOS Core installation complete, ready to use");
-        // noneos-core can be used here
+        // Now you can use noneos-core
       });
     </script>
   </body>